Use the form below to search the Health Library.

 What Is Fiber?

-Dietary fiber are forms of carbohydrates found in plants that cannot be digested by humans.
+Dietary fibers are forms of carbohydrates found in plants that cannot be digested by humans.
 All plants contain fiber, including fruits, vegetables, grains, and legumes.
 Fiber is often classified into 2 categories:

 - Soluble fiber draws water into the bowel and can help slow digestion.
 Examples of foods that are high in soluble fiber include oatmeal, oat bran, barley, legumes (beans and peas), apples, and strawberries.